 Knowing when to leave a job can be one of the hardest lessons you’ll face in your professional life, especially if you’ve built your career and professional identity with a single employer over many years.
 But it’s important to recognize when leaving a job is the right decision for you—your career growth, income, and long-term happiness may depend on it.

-So how do you know when to leave a job?
+So, how do you know when to leave a job?
 The promise of more money can help, but it’s usually not the underlying reason to leave.
-My life’s philosophy is this: Live where you want to live, work where you want to work, because you never know when something will change.
-It’s that simple.
+My life philosophy is simple: Live where you want to live, work where you want to work, because you never know when something will change.

-Not every employer, job, or boss will be a good fit for you, and not every situation that’s ideal now will remain the right fit throughout your career.
-Recognizing when to leave a job is one of the most important aspects of your professional development and crucial for happiness and career satisfaction.
+Not every employer, job, or boss will be a good fit for you.
+Not every situation that’s ideal now will remain the right fit throughout your career.
+Recognizing when to leave a job is one of the most important aspects of your professional development, and it’s crucial for happiness and career fulfillment.

 Also, sign up for our eNewsletter blog that includes timely financial matters, news, and planning strategies that you can implement today.

 Ask yourself- can my portfolio support my lifestyle in my retirement?